Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 RoboForm

 One of the oldest password managers.
-It differs from the rest in that it allows users to log into the system at once on several sites at the same time.
+It differs from the others in that it allows users to log in to several sites at the same time.
 Supported by all browsers.

 Data storage is possible in the cloud or locally on one PC.
-In the second case, the ability to access the password manager from mobile devices or other computers is lost.
-The database is encrypted according to the AES-256 standard.
+In the second case, the ability to access the password manager from mobile devices or other computers disappears.
+The database is encrypted using the AES-256 standard.
 When using cloud technology, synchronization with other devices is possible.
 Each entry has additional protection.
 A master password is required to retrieve all data.
 The portable version of the program can be stored on a flash drive.

 • Password generator